 Where can I find more details on the tracks and courses?

-The MS-SEM is a 36-credit-hour program, excluding prerequisites.
+The MS in Systems Engineering and Management is a 36-credit-hour program, excluding prerequisites.
 It usually takes three semesters to complete the program at 12 hours per semester.
 It is possible to complete the program in one calendar year if desired courses are available in the summer, but the course load will be heavy and challenging.
 Some students enroll on a part-time basis and take longer to complete the program.

 Is financial aid available?